 - Registered Small Gauge Events-Small Gauge Events may be registered, punches will be awarded and combined with punches earned in 12 gauge events for classification purposes.
 Small Gauges are .410, 28 and 20.
-The member's 12 Gauge classification will be used for all Small Gauge Event classes. - 2.
-Major Shoot-A registered shoot, where by projection or past experience, 100 or more shooters are expected to attend.
-NSCA strongly suggests that these shoots utilize the NSCA Classification system. - 3.
+The member's 12 Gauge classification will be used for all Small Gauge Event classes. - Major Shoot-A registered shoot, where by projection or past experience, 100 or more shooters are expected to attend.

+- NSCA strongly suggests that these shoots utilize the NSCA Classification system. - 3.
 State Championship-An annual shoot held within each state, the location and dates of which are decided by the following process: Interested clubs (within the state) who are in good standing with the NSCA and the State Association (if one exists) should contact the State Association (if one exists), or the National Delegate(s).
 In the selection of the club for a State Championship, the State Association (if one exists) may apply their own process for that selection.
 The process must be in the State Association's By-Laws and those By-Laws must be approved by the NSCA.
-If a process does not exist, then Rule IV-B-3-a (below) must be followed.

-- a.
-The State Association and/or National Delegate(s) should then take a vote of (1) State Association members (if one exists) or (2) All NSCA clubs in good standing for a decision. - b.
+If a process does not exist, then Rule IV-B-3-a (below) must be followed. - a.
+The State Association and/or National Delegate(s) should then take a vote of (1) State Association members (if one exists) or (2) All NSCA clubs in good standing for a decision - b.
 If the second method is used and the vote results in a tie, the National Delegate(s) shall cast a vote for the club they think should be awarded the tournament.
 This vote should break the tie; however, if there is still a tie, the Regional Delegate will be contacted.
-The Regional Delegates committee Chairman and, after discussing the situation; the Regional Delegate will cast a tie-breaking vote for the club they feel should host the state tournament. - c.
-All-State Championships must utilize the NSCA Classification system. - d.
+The Regional Delegate will in turn consult with the National Delegates Committee Chairman and, after discussing the situation; the Regional Delegate will cast a tie-breaking vote for the club they feel should host the state tournament. - All-State Championships must utilize the NSCA Classification system. - d.
 To be eligible for class prizes, monies and/or awards at State Championships, a shooter must have shot a minimum of 300 registered targets in the current year, prior to the shoot.
 League and monthly targets no longer count toward penalty class minimums.
 Preliminary Events do not count towards minimum targets unless they are held under a separate shoot number.
 Example: If a shooter does not have a minimum of 300 targets, he/she shall shoot every event at the shoot and win prizes, monies and/or awards in a penalty class, one class above his/ her current class.
-No State Championship shall require more or less than the 300 target minimum. - 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year.
+No State Championship shall require more or less than the 300 target minimum.